 Each year, the Center for Middle Eastern Studies offers fellowships to a limited number of Harvard undergraduates for winter term or summer research and/or field work in Israel with the Henry Rosovsky fellowships.
 Awards are made to Harvard undergraduate students undertaking projects primarily related to their senior honors thesis.

 Each year, the Center for Middle Eastern Studies offers fellowships to a limited number of Harvard undergraduates for winter term or summer research and/or field work in Israel with the Henry Rosovsky fellowships.
 Awards are made to Harvard undergraduate students undertaking projects primarily related to their senior honors thesis.
 The amount of the award will be approximately $2,000-$3,000.
 Please apply through CARAT.

-The grant is available during winteression (J-Term) or Summer 2019 for travel in Israel/Palestine.
+The grant is available during winter term or summer 2020 for travel in Israel/Palestine.
 Eligible expenses include travel expenses with housing, airfare, tuition, insurance, and meals.
 The grant is open to concentrators in any field and for students who are U.S. Citizens, U.S. Legal Permanent Residents, and International Students/Scholars

 Upon the completion of the study sponsored by this grant, students are required to present a two- to five-page report on their study/research to the Center for Middle Eastern Studies, including an accounting of how the funds were spent.